Is Mailchimp a CRM?

 How you need to organize and access information about your audience will vary depending on your business’ needs, what’s important for you to know about your contacts, and how you gather insights.
 That’s why Mailchimp offers several tools—including segments, tags, and groups—that work in slightly different ways to help you get the information you need when you need it.

 Tags are customizable labels you can create for your contacts—like "social media influencer" or "uses coupons”—based on information you know about them.
-They’re completely flexible: You can tag a full list of contacts at once, add multiple tags to a single contact, and use them to create segments or automatically trigger campaigns.
-Groups, on the other hand, are created through a form field that people fill out to join your list—while tags are assigned by you, groups are self-selected by the people in your audience.
+They’re completely flexible: You can tag to multiple contacts at once, add multiple tags to a single contact, and use them to create segments or automatically trigger campaigns.
+Groups, on the other hand, are created through a form field that people fill out to subscribe to your marketing—while tags are assigned by you, groups are self-selected by the people in your audience.
 But just like tags, you can segment and filter your audience by groups to send them the right messages, based on information they told you about themselves.

 Learn more about Mailchimp’s tools for organizing your audience.